Tendinopathy: Signs and symptoms

 Symptoms include tenderness on palpation, swelling, and pain, often when exercising or with a specific movement.

 Cause

-Causes may include an injury or repetitive activities.
-Groups at risk include people who do manual labor, musicians, and athletes.
+Causes may include trauma or repetitive activities.
 Less common causes include infection, arthritis, gout, thyroid disease, and diabetes.
-Successful treatments include rehabilitation therapy and/or surgery.
-Obesity, or more specifically, adiposity or fatness, has also been linked to an increasing incidence of tendinopathy.
+Obesity, or more specifically, adiposity or fatness, is linked to increasing incidence of tendinopathy.

 Quinolone antibiotics are associated with increased risk of tendinitis and tendon rupture.
 A 2013 review found the incidence of tendon injury among those taking fluoroquinolones to be between 0.08 and 0.2%.
-Fluoroquinolones most frequently affect large load-bearing tendons in the lower limb, especially the Achilles tendon which ruptures in approximately 30 to 40% of cases.
+Fluoroquinolones most frequently affect large load-bearing tendons in the lower limb, especially the Achilles tendon.